-Write down the answers to these questions.
-Then, organize them into an outline.
-Hone and revise the outline so that it hangs together structurally and is organized around a common theme.
+Follow the steps below to hone and revise your outline so that it is cohesive and organized around a common theme:

-- Start to fill in the outline with details – specific anecdotes, stories and quotes that build upon your theme with clear examples from your life.
+- Gather strong details.
+Fill in the outline with details—specific anecdotes, stories, and quotes (but be careful of clichéd quotes!) that build upon your theme with clear examples from your life.

-- Review and revise your essay until you feel like it is the strongest and most authentic reflection of yourself.
+- Read, revise, and repeat.
+Review and revise your essay until you feel like it is the strongest and most authentic reflection of yourself.

 - Cut ruthlessly.
 Then cut, cut, cut!
 Be ruthless and don’t fall in love with your own words.
 If something doesn’t ring true to you, admissions committees will have the same reaction.
 Every sentence should implicitly support your theme and advance your candidacy as a law student.

 - Ask for feedback.
 Finally, ask trusted friends, family, and mentors to review your essay and offer you feedback on it—but remember that this is YOUR essay based on your experiences.
 Listen to feedback, but don’t compromise your ideas if you feel strongly about them.

 If you follow the steps outlined above, your personal statement will be a unique reflection of your personality and will clearly demonstrate why you would make an excellent addition to the incoming class of law students at your top choice school.
 Check out some of our other articles regarding the personal statement for additional tips: